-At partner DLR (German Aerospace Center) essential efforts were done to achieve data handling.
-Different challenges had to be tackled, the first is the visualisation of Lamb wave propagation using data obtained from ultrasonic scans, the second challenge is related to the analysis of the ultrasonic data obtained from the designed sensor network
+At partner DLR essential efforts were done to achieve data handling.
+Different challenges had to be tackled, the first is the visualisation of Lamb wave propagation using data obtained from ultrasonic scans, the second challenge is related to the analysis of the ultrasonic data obtained from the designed sensor network.

-The contribution of signal management from University of Leipzig essentially concerns normalized differential pulse compression, monitoring based on time reversal techniques and broad band transducers and time selective dispersion analysis by short time Fourier transformation.
+The contribution of signal management from University of Leipzig essentially concerns normalised differential pulse compression, monitoring based on time reversal techniques and broad band transducers and time selective dispersion analysis by short time Fourier transformation.

-WP08 Remaining lifetime models
+WP8: Remaining lifetime models

 Also this WP belongs to the implementation phase and concerns an important question of the time dimension of structural reliability.
 The occurrence of damage in aircraft is usually not an immediate problem.
 The damage progression, given a certain load pattern is, especially in the case of metals, a predictable process.
-The objective of this workpackage was the elaboration of advanced remaining lifetime models and its application to the specific full-scale parts selected for AISHA II.
+The objective of this WP was the elaboration of advanced remaining lifetime models and its application to the specific full-scale parts selected for AISHA II.
 A dedicated software was developed as a powerful tool which delivers the necessary time-parameters for a given number of ultrasonic and load parameters.

 Remaining life time is also an issue in electrochemical tests performed at partner METALogic on degradation of coatings.
 An appropriate approach for deriving the remaining lifetime was developed that gives e.g. an estimate for the schedule in floor structure maintenance.
-The final approach involves in-situ monitoring of the seat track impedance behaviour by means of the newly developed corrosion sensor and calculation of the remaining lifetime using the Ehighest corrosion rate I worst case scenario determined under lab conditions.
+The final approach involves in-situ monitoring of the seat track impedance behaviour by means of the newly developed corrosion sensor and calculation of the remaining lifetime using the [highest corrosion rate worst case scenario determined under lab conditions.
 It is expected that this adapted approach will be more stringent than the one initially described.
-The assessed remaining life time may therefore be regarded as a minimum value as exemplified in Figure 3.
+The assessed remaining life time may therefore be regarded as a minimum value.

-Another concept developed at the University of Leipzig was used to derive stress-strain relationships from the time-of-flight signals obtained from loaded materials.
+Another concept developed at the University of Leipzig was used to derive stress-strain relationships from the TOF signals obtained from loaded materials.

-WP09 Full-scale investigation, implementation and testing
+WP9: Full-scale investigation, implementation and testing

-This work package belongs to the design, the implementation and the validation phase and it considers all experimental research activities to be performed on most realistic full-scale parts.
-On the one hand, the full-scale parts have to be characterised with classic NDT in order to have a basis for the design of a dedicated SHM system to be performed within the initial work package on specification sheets and full-scale characterisation.
+This WP belongs to the design, the implementation and the validation phase and it considers all experimental research activities to be performed on most realistic full-scale parts.
+On the one hand, the full-scale parts have to be characterised with classic NDT in order to have a basis for the design of a dedicated SHM system to be performed within the initial WP on specification sheets and full-scale characterisation.
 On the other hand, the SHM system has to be implemented and tested according to operational conditions.

-The work package on full-scale investigation and implementation can be considered as the final target of the work programme.
-An important study was performed by Partner KU Leuven on determining the displacement behaviour of the tailboom demonstrator of the helicopter EC135.
+The WP on full-scale investigation and implementation can be considered as the final target of the work programme.
+An important study was performed by partner KU Leuven on determining the displacement behaviour of the tailboom demonstrator of the helicopter EC135.
 This was an important step to characterise the Lamb wave propagation in real helicopter structures, especially concerning the relationship between excitation frequency and achieved wavelength.